Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-The perturbative result for the $\CalN=4$ $\SU(2)$ theory is given by the same formula but with $t_k = 0$:
+The perturbative result for the $\CalN=4$ $\SU(2)$ theory is given by the same formula but with $c_k = 0$:

-Taking $q = 2 \pi n$ and $\sigma = \frac{g_{YM}}{4 \pi}$ we get the result (\ref{se:first-corrections}) for the $\CalN=4$ theory with $t_2=0$.
-For a superconformal $\CalN=2$ theory the Gaussian matrix model action is corrected by the terms $t_{k} a^{2k}$.
-The first correction is quartic $t_2 a^4$, and at the lowest order it gives the result~(\ref{se:first-corrections}) for the $\SU(2)$ theory with 4 hypermultiplets in the fundamental representation.

-The first difference for $\langle W_{R} (C) \rangle$ between the $\CalN=2$ $\SU(2)$ gauge theory with 4 fundamental hypermultiplets and the $\CalN=4$ $\SU(2)$ gauge theory appears at the order $g_{YM}^6$.
-This is the order of the two-loop level Feynman diagram computations which have been done in the gauge theory for the $\CalN=4$ case~\cite{Plefka:2001bu,Arutyunov:2001hs}.
+Taking $w = 2 \pi n$ we get the result (\ref{se:first-corrections}) for the $\CalN=4$ theory with $c_2=0$.
+For a superconformal $\CalN=2$ theory the Gaussian matrix model action is corrected by the terms $c_{k} a^{2k}$.
+The first correction is quartic $c_2 a^4$, and at the lowest order it gives the result~(\ref{se:first-corrections}) for the $\SU(2)$ theory with $N_f = 4$ fundamental hypermultiplets.
+The first difference for $\langle W_{R} (C) \rangle$ between the $\CalN=2$ $\SU(2)$ gauge theory with 4 fundamental hypermultiplets and the $\CalN=4$ $\SU(2)$ gauge theory appears at the order $\gym^6$.
+In this order the Feynman diagrams have been computed in $\CalN=4$ gauge theory in \cite{Plefka:2001bu,Arutyunov:2001hs}, so the $\CalN=2$ computation seems to be possible in this order as well.

-In the matrix model it is very easy to get the higher terms in the expansion over $g_{YM}$.
-On the other hand, the complexity of the Feynman diagram computations done directly in the gauge theory grows enormously with the number of loops.

-Now we will argue that we can improve the matrix model by taking into account all instanton corrections of the theory, so that the result becomes non-perturbatively exact.
+Clearly the higher order terms can be elementary evaluated from the matrix model integral (\ref{eq:j-int}), unlike the 4d gauge theory Feynman diagrams.